freerange/site/README.md

 When commits are pushed to the `master` branch on the GitHub remote, the specs are run on Heroku CI and, if the specs all pass, the app is automatically deployed.

-### Configuring Airbrake
+### Configuring Rollbar

-So that exceptions are reported to our Errbit app.
-You may need to create a new "app" within the Errbit instance in order to obtain the API key, which is "app"-specific.
+So that exceptions are reported to Rollbar.
+You will need to create a new project within Rollbar in order to obtain the API key, which is project-specific.

-    $ heroku config:set AIRBRAKE_PROJECT_ID=<id-for-this-app-within-errbit-app>
-    $ heroku config:set AIRBRAKE_API_KEY=<api-key-for-this-app-within-errbit-app>
-    $ heroku config:set AIRBRAKE_HOST=<errbit-app-host-including-scheme>
+    $ heroku config:add ROLLBAR_ACCESS_TOKEN=<rollbar-access-token>

 ### Configure secret key